 “I look forward to representing the commonsense, Wisconsin values of the constituents of the rural 42nd Assembly District, and I am eager to advocate on their behalf in the State Capitol.”

 Jon Plumer is no stranger to hard work.
 He retired as a route salesman for Kraft Foods in 2011 after 30 years of service, and he currently owns and operates Plumer Karate America, which has seven locations around the state.
-He and his wife, Chris, have been married 40 years.
-Together, they are the proud parents of four daughters, and even prouder grandparents of six grandchildren (their seventh is on the way!).
+He and his wife, Chris, have been married 44 years.
+Together, they are the proud parents of four daughters, and even prouder grandparents of seven grandchildren.

-Jon has been active on the Lodi EMS Commission, a member of the Lodi Optimists, and served as president of Lodi and Lake Wisconsin Chamber of Commerce.
-Additionally, he started and operates the Lodi Pride Concerts in the Park series which runs weekly in the summer, and he and Chris co-founded the annual Lodi Pride free Thanksgiving dinner.
-Jon currently serves as supervisor on the Town of Lodi Board.
+Jon has been active on the Lodi EMS Commission, a member of the Lodi Optimists and the Lodi Rotary Club, was recently elected to the Board of the Lake Wisconsin Alliance which is concerned with water quality issues, and served as president of Lodi and Lake Wisconsin Chamber of Commerce.
+Additionally, he started and operated the Lodi Pride Concerts in the Park series which ran weekly in the summers, and he and Chris co-founded the annual Lodi Pride free Thanksgiving dinner.
+Jon previously served two terms on the Columbia County Board, and two terms on the Lodi Town Board.

-I am passionate about our rural communities - And small towns like ours are vital to Wisconsin’s economy.
-To maintain our small-town way of life, I will advocate on behalf of our local farms and small businesses to ensure job growth here, and not just in big cities.
+on is passionate about our rural communities.
+He knows small towns like ours are vital to Wisconsin’s economy.
+That is why he advocated for an increase in broadband funding in the last budget to keep our local businesses and communities moving forward, and authored legislation which directs opioid litigation funds to local governments to combat the opioid crisis.
+To maintain our small-town way of life, he will continue to advocate on behalf of our local farms and small businesses to ensure job growth here, and not just in big cities.

-Because I am running in a special election, turnout is expected to be low.
+With your support, I won the special election for the 42nd District, but the race is not over.
+On November 8th, I will once again be on the ballot and we must keep up our momentum.
 I need to build a strong team, and I am asking you to be part of it.
 Please consider hosting an event, displaying a yard sign, going door-to-door to drop literature, writing an editorial to your local paper, or making phone calls.
 Every volunteer we have letting the district know that I am on the ballot will help!